The 2 most significant factors that directly impact whether azaleas bloom are:

 Soil pH

-Azaleas require and acidic soil of between pH 4-6 to grow well and to bloom.
-If the soil is closer to neutral (pH 7) or alkaline (any pH above 7) then the azalea will show signs of stress such as, yellow leaves, spindly growth and lack of blooms in the Spring.
+Azaleas require an acidic soil of between pH 4-6 to grow well and to bloom.
+If the soil is closer to neutral (pH 7) or alkaline (any pH above 7) then the azalea will show signs of stress such as yellow leaves, spindly growth, and lack of blooms in the Spring.

-In gardens with chalky, alkaline soils it is better to grow azaleas in pots as you have control over the soil characteristics.
+My response to this is that in gardens with chalky, alkaline soils, it is better to grow azaleas in pots as you have control over the soil’s characteristics as I’ve found that amending the soil with suplhur (to achive the right acidity) can be very difficult as it is an ongoing process.

-To learn how to find out your soils pH and how to amend soil to ensure the correct level of acidity, read my article on solutions for azaleas with yellow leaves.
+To learn how to find out your soil pH and how to amend soil to ensure the correct level of acidity, read my article on solutions for azaleas with yellow leaves.

 Key Takeaways:

-- If the temperature is too hot or cold this can affect the formation of flower buds which affects the how much the azalea blooms each season.
+• If the temperature is too hot or cold this can affect the formation of flower buds which affects how much the azalea blooms each season.

-- Poor soil such as sandy soil does not retain nutrients very effectively.
-Azaleas require soil rich in organic matter to grow, stay healthy and bloom.
-You can use fertilisers to boost Blooms and plant health in poor soils.
+• Poor soil such as sandy soil does not retain nutrients very effectively.
+Azaleas require soil rich in organic matter to grow, stay healthy, and bloom.
+You can use fertilizers to boost bloom and plant health in poor soils.

-- Azaleas require moist soil so persistent drought can have a detrimental affect, causing stunted growth and a lack of blooms.
+• Azaleas require moist soil so persistent drought can have a detrimental effect, causing stunted growth and a lack of blooms.
 Prepare soil with organic matter before azalea planting, use and application of mulch and water as much as required to keep the soil moist and avoid drought.

-- Azaleas require acidic soil with a pH of 4-6 to be able to access nutrients. if the soil is too close to neutral or alkaline the once of the symptoms of stress will be a lack of blooms in the Spring, so ensure the soil is at the right level of acidity before planting or transfer the azalea to a pot or amend the soil.
+• Azaleas require acidic soil with a pH of 4-6 to be able to access nutrients.
+If the soil is too close to neutral or alkaline then one of the symptoms of stress will be a lack of blooms in the Spring, so ensure the soil is at the right level of acidity before planting or transferring the azalea to a pot or amend the soil.